 - 5.1 This Bird Management Plan forms part of the Environmental Impact Assessment as part of the Planning Application for the extraction of sand and gravel and marina development at White Cross Farm, Wallingford.
-Due to the its location within the 13km safeguarding radius of RAF Benson the site operator is required to manage bird strike hazard and the potential impact from bird species. - 5.2 Proposed methods for hazard management include: - Correct site design - Habitat management - Development of a regular monitoring regime with action methods. - Maintaining dialogue and consultation with relevant stakeholders including RAF Benson safeguarding officers. - All bird scaring actions to be undertaken by those who are deemed competent.
-Level of relevant training, experience and capability to be agreed by all relevant parties. - 5.3 The habitat management and implementation of deterrence measures, should they be necessary, make it unlikely that the proposed development and restoration will result in an increased risk of bird strike.
+Due to its location within the 13km safeguarding radius of RAF Benson the site operator is required to manage bird strike hazard and the potential impact from bird species. - 5.2 Proposed methods for hazard management include: - · Correct site design - Habitat management - Development of a regular monitoring regime with action methods. - Maintaining dialogue and consultation with relevant stakeholders including RAF Benson safeguarding officers. - All bird scaring actions to be undertaken by those who are deemed competent.
+Level of relevant training, experience and capability to be agreed by all relevant parties. - 5.3 The habitat management and implementation of deterrence measures, should they be necessary, make it unlikely that the proposed development and restoration will result in an increased risk of bird strike. - 5.4 At the request of RAF Benson, additional bird monitoring and scaring options will also be implemented if deemed necessary, with direct liaison between the site management and the RAF Benson established.